 - Lecture/Lab Hours:

 - Special Fee:

-Analyze and discuss the history and culture of Deaf people; the influence of geography, culture, attitudes, and economics on education, employment, and legislation as they relate to Deaf people.
-Explores patterns of social change during the twentieth and twenty-first centuries, focusing on issues of power, oppression and privilege with special attention to current social concepts of Deafhood, Deaf gain, and reframing.
-Prerequisite: Admission into Sign Language Interpretation program or department permission.
+Course DescriptionAnalyzes the history and culture of Deaf people.
+Examines the influence of geography, culture, attitudes, and economics on the education, employment, and legislation related to Deaf people.
+Prerequisites: Admission into Sign Language Interpretation program and department permission required.

 Addendum to Course Description

-This course studies four major aspects of Deaf people and their culture: 1) discuss the different perspectives from Deaf and hearing and the oppression issues, 2) values, social customs and culture of Deaf people, 3) analysis and discuss the literature and folklore of Deaf cultural arts and 4) the implications of cultural differences at the intersection of the Deaf and hearing worlds.
-These aspects are interrelated through the course
+This course studies four major interrelated aspects of Deaf people and their culture: 1) the different perspectives from Deaf and hearing communities, 2) values, social customs and culture of Deaf people, 3) the literature and folklore of Deaf cultural arts and 4) the implications of cultural differences and oppression at the intersection of the Deaf and hearing worlds.

 Intended Outcomes for the course

 Upon completion of the course students should be able to: